molily/molily.de/_posts/2020-11-21-testing-angular.md

 <aside class="margin-note">Render template programmatically</aside>

-The prime examples `NgIf` demonstrate what Structural Directives are capable of: The `NgIf` Directive decides whether the template is rendered or not.
-The `NgFor` Directive walks over a list of items and renders the template repeatedly for each item.
+The prime examples emonstrate what Structural Directives are capable of:

+- The `NgIf` Directive decides whether the template is rendered or not.
+- The `NgFor` Directive walks over a list of items and renders the template repeatedly for each item.

 A Structural Directive uses an attribute selector, like `[ngIf]`.
 The attribute is applied to a host element with the special asterisk syntax, for example `*ngIf`.
-Internally, this is translated to `<ng-template [ngIf]="…">…</ng-template>`.
+Internally, this is translated to `<ng-template [ngIf]="…"> … </ng-template>`.

 This guide assumes that you roughly understand how Structural Directives work and how the microsyntax translates to Directive Inputs.
 Please refer to the [comprehensive official guide on Structural Directives](https://angular.io/guide/structural-directives).